Mark Frost

-Mark Frost (born November 25, 1953) is an American novelist, screenwriter, film and television producer and director.
-He is the co-creator of the mystery-horror television series Twin Peaks (1990–1991, 2017) and was a writer and executive story editor of Hill Street Blues (1982–1985).
+Mark Frost (born November 25, 1953) is an American novelist, screenwriter, television producer, film producer and director.
+He is best known as the co-creator of the surrealist mystery horror drama television series Twin Peaks (1990–1991, 2017) which won a Golden Globe Award in 1990.
+He was also a writer and executive story editor of the police drama series Hill Street Blues (1982–1985).
 He also directed the 1992 film Storyville.
 He has also published novels beginning with The List of Seven (1993) as well as several non-fiction works, including The Greatest Game Ever Played (2002), which was adapted as a 2005 film.

 Early life

 Mark Frost was born on November 25, 1953 in Brooklyn, New York City, to Mary Virginia Calhoun and actor Warren Frost.
 He is the elder brother of actress Lindsay Frost and writer and photographer Scott Frost.
-During his childhood, Frost was raised in Los Angeles, California and spent his adolescence in Minneapolis, Minnesota, where he attended Marshall-University High School.
+During his childhood, Frost was raised in Los Angeles, California, and spent his adolescence in Minneapolis, Minnesota, where he attended Marshall-University High School.
 As a high-school student, he spent two years on an internship program studying and working at Minneapolis' Guthrie Theater.

 Frost subsequently enrolled in Carnegie Mellon University (CMU) in Pittsburgh, Pennsylvania, studying acting, directing and playwriting.
 During his time in college, he worked as a member of the lighting crew on PBS' Mister Rogers' Neighborhood alongside actor Michael Keaton.
 Frost graduated from CMU in 1975 with a Bachelor of Fine Arts.
 After his graduation, he returned to the Guthrie Theater in Minneapolis, where he was a literary associate until 1978.